divnix/std/COMPARE.md

 ### Bazel

 Bazel is similar to Nix in that it creates cross-language build graphs.
-However, it doesn't not guarantee reproducibility.
+However, it does not guarantee reproducibility.
 Currently it has more advanced build caching strategies: a gap that the Nix community is very eager to close soon.

 ### My CI/CD